JurajNyiri/PlexMeetsHomeAssistant/README.md

 Custom Home Assistant card which integrates plex into Home Assistant and makes it possible to launch movies or tv shows on TV with a simple click.

 Supported are **ALL** Plex clients, some even with enhanced functionality.
-Kodi with PlexKodiConnect is also supported.
+Kodi with PlexKodiConnect and Google Cast is also supported.

 Video of the card: